ajaygitt/loadBalancer-haProxy/README.md

 # loadBalancer-haProxy

-- This is the demonstration of load-balancing http server using haProxy.
+- This is a demonstration of load-balancing an http server using haProxy.